Sauna vs Hot Tub Benefits: What Is Their Impact on Your Health?

 Saunas and hot tubs can provide a mild form of cardiovascular exercise due to the body working harder in a hot environment, which could potentially assist in weight management as part of a balanced lifestyle.

 It's important to note that any weight loss primarily comes from water loss due to sweating and is quickly regained once you rehydrate.
-While they can support a weight management program, they should not be relied upon as a primary method for weight loss.

 Read more here: Hot Tub Benefits Weight Loss: Unpacking the Facts